-The Commission has developed a process by which a person may petition for a rule change for rules within the Commission's jurisdiction.
+The Commission developed a process by which a person may Petition for a rule change for rules within the Commission's jurisdiction.
 Included is any rule proposal submitted by an individual, a corporation, an association, a local unit of government, another state agency, a federal agency, or another person.
 The person may seek the adoption of a new rule, an amended rule, a recodified rule, a rule repeal or a similar action with respect to a nonrule policy document.

 The Commission's Division of Hearings uses an unofficial checklist to assist with rule adoptions.
 An abbreviated form of the checklist is included as an informal reference.
-A brief PowerPoint presentation of the rule adoption process can be accessed here.